FrankRaiser/scala-logic/README.md

 ===========

 scala-logic is a library for logic variables support in Scala.
-It is currently in its very early development stage, so don't hold your breath.

-The library will supported typed logic variables and support for unification.
+The library supports typed logic variables, general terms, and unification.
 It does not add a full-fledged Prolog-like search engine or constraint solving engine, but rather acts as a core library if one wanted to implement these.